Home | Residents | Maintenance

 It’s important when charging e-bikes and e-scooters that you do it safely to avoid the risk of a fire starting and putting your families and homes at risk.
 The London Fire Brigade has recently warned that they have seen a huge spike in fires because of electric bikes and e-scooters.

-When charging your e-bike or e-scooter, it’s important to:
+When charging your e-bike or e-scooter:

-- Follow the manufacturer’s instructions and always unplug your charger when it has finished charging.
+- Always unplug your charger when it has finished charging.

 - Ensure you have a working smoke alarm where you charge your e-bike or e-scooter.